miztiik/serverless-kms-key-rotator/kms-data-key-encrypt-decrypt.md

     ```

 1. ### Create a data key
-    With our new `CMK` will now generate a `Data Key`.
-We will get a `CiphertextBlob` which is `base64` encoded and the blob contains meta-data about which `CMK` was used during data key creation.
-It will allow us to retrieve the plaintext key later on decryption.
+    Now, with our new `CMK` lets generate a `Data Key`.
+This will give us a `CiphertextBlob` which is `base64` encoded.
+The blob contains the _encrypted data key_ and also the meta-data about which `CMK` was used during _data key_ creation & it will allow us to retrieve the plaintext key later on decryption.

     ```sh
     # Generate the key and store it in a hidden directory called `.key`
-    mkdir -p "./.key"
+    mkdir -p "./.key" "encrypted_data"
     aws kms generate-data-key \
         --key-id "alias/kms-data-key-demo" \
         --key-spec "AES_256" \
         --output text \
         --query CiphertextBlob | base64 --decode > "./.key/encrypted_data_key"
     ```
-    **Note:** It is important to understand that AWS KMS does not keep any records of your `Data Key` on their servers ~ so you have to manage those keys by yourself.
+    **Note:** It is important to understand that AWS KMS does not keep any records of your `Data Key` on their servers.
+You will have to manage those keys by yourself.

-    1. #### Extract `Plaintext Data Key` for encryption
+    1. #### Extract `Plaintext Data Key` from `CiphertextBlob`
-        We need the plaintext version of our `CiphertextBlob` so that we can use it encrypt our data using our encryption tool `OpenSSL`.
+        To encrypt your data, we will need the _data key_ in the plaintext format.
+        _You can store the output in a file, if you want to use for multiple opertaions or in memory as shown below_

     ```sh
     plaintext_data_key=$(aws kms decrypt \